 Whether you are setting up a new internal audit function or looking to reshape one this will be of interest.

 The opportunity to set up or restructure an internal audit (IA) function is a challenge.
 A chance to go beyond your comfort zone, hone skills and learn something new.
-We will look at embracing the situation and the key steps involved, including a case study from a head of internal audit (HIA) who did it three times!!!
+We will look at embracing the situation and the key steps involved, including a case study from a chief audit executive (CAE) who did it three times!!!

 Is it for you?